-16 Days of Activism against Gender-based Violence is an annual global campaign that runs from November 25 (International Day to End Violence against Women) through December 10 (International Human Rights Day).The campaign raises awareness about the far reaching consequences of gender-based violence, galvanizes government, community, corporate, and philanthropic sectors to dialogue and develop strategies to eliminate gender-based violence.
+The Commission on Gender Equity and the Mayor's Office to End Domestic and Gender-Based Violence are leading NYC's 16 Days of Activism Against Gender-Based Violence Campaign from November 25 (International Day to End Violence against Women) through December 10 (International Human Rights Day).The campaign raises awareness about the far reaching consequences of gender-based violence, galvanizes government, community, corporate, and philanthropic sectors to dialogue and develop strategies to eliminate gender-based violence.

 In New York City, we envision a City that is free of violence based on a person's gender identity, gender expression, sexual orientation, or background.
 To ensure that citywide mobilization efforts have the reach and impact needed to end gender-based violence, we want to elevate a campaign effort that is informed about the scope of GBV, consistent in its messaging, supportive, and sustainable.
 We encourage our diverse and cross-sector partners to hold events that center survivor voices and create solutions to end gender-based violence, and using the four steps below as a guide.

 Read our Fall 2019 Action Kit to learn how you can raise awareness to prevent, reduce, and eliminate violence against girls, women, transgender and gender non-conforming persons.